Photo of Matcha Drink on a Wooden Tray

 Puerh Tea (Camellia sinensis var. assamica)

 Mechanism and Benefits: Puerh tea supports weight management by enhancing lipid metabolism and reducing cholesterol.
-Studies indicate potential benefits for reducing BMI and weight in individuals with obesity.
+Studies indicate benefits for reducing BMI and weight in individuals with obesity.
 Having black tea (without milk) is better for absorbing the beneficial ingredients: for example black tea increased vascular function (FMD) compared to black tea with milk.
 Compared with hot water, black tea did not alter blood pressure, while black tea with milk increased systolic and diastolic blood pressure.
 Black tea and black tea with milk lowered heart rate compared to hot water.

 – Supporting Studies: Zhang, M., et al. (2012).
 “A Meta-Analysis of Weight Loss with Green, Oolong, and Puerh Teas.”
 Journal of Clinical Biochemistry and Nutrition, 50(4), 220-226; Ahmad et al. (2018).
 “Effect of adding milk to black tea on vascular function in healthy men and women: a randomised controlled crossover trial” Food Funct.
 13;9(12):6307-6314.